The Anatomy of Tone Deaf Leadership

 Words, Context, and Delivery All Matter

 People look to leadership for answers, especially in a crisis.
 Their actions and words matter.
-When a leader’s words are on point, we are open to the message or patient to hear more.
+When a leader’s words are on point, we are open to the message or patient enough to hear more.
 On the flip side, we jump to the conclusion that the leader is disconnected and clueless, especially when the message is indifferent, insensitive, or self-serving.

 New United Airlines Mottos